What is the syllabus template?

 Why does this template change so often?

-Here is a summary of the changes that were made between the SP 16 and SU 16 syllabus template for your reference:
+Here is a summary of the changes that were made from the FA 16 to SP 17 template: